 Keep the engine and accessory belts properly tensioned for maximum engine performance and fuel economy.
 Proper belt tension minimizes slippage and increases belt life.
-Refer to the engine manual furnished with the crane.

 Belts that are too loose see excessive vibration and increased wear.
 Belts that are too tight produce wear on the belts and the bearings of the pulleys it travels around.